Rent Your House or Sell It?

 There can be pros and cons to both selling or renting your home.
 Let’s take an in-depth look at the considerations for both.
 The decision to sell or rent will become more apparent after reading.

 You should be able to take the best option for your particular situation.

 Which of these options is best will depend on some factors.
 You should consider each of them and weigh them against your personal preferences to determine which is right for you.

 Let’s take a look at what you need to know about selling or renting.

 You need to know if renting out your home will generate positive cash flow or if it will slowly (or quickly) suck you dry.
 You determine this to add up all the expenses of renting out the home and subtract them from the money you will make from being a landlord (and the tax breaks you will get).

 - Mortgage – calculate both the principal and interest into the equation.

-- Insurance – Almost every year insurances rises.
+- Insurance – Almost every year, insurance rises.
 Keep this in mind.

 - Repairs – repairs are almost a certainty.
 Remember Murphy’s Law.

-- HOA fees – this may or may not apply to your circumstances if there is no HOA for your neighborhood.
+- HOA fees may or may not apply to your circumstances if there is no HOA for your neighborhood.